 Fix 2 – Update your audio driver

-If you’re using the wrong audio driver or it’s out of date, your Logitech G533 headset microphone won’t function properly.
-So you should update the audio driver to see if it fixes the problem.
-There’re two ways you can get the latest and right audio driver: manually or automatically.
+If you’re using the wrong audio driver or it’s out of date, the Logitech G533 headset microphone won’t function properly.
+So you should update your audio driver to see if it fixes the problem.
+Here are two options you can get the latest and right audio driver in a safe way: manually or automatically.

 Option 1 – Manually download and install the driver

 Logitech keeps updating drivers for its devices.
-To get them, you need to go to Logitech’s support website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+All you need is go to the Logitech’s support website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.

 Once you’ve downloaded the correct driver for your system, double-click the downloaded file and follow the on-screen instructions to install it.

 Option 2 – Automatically update the driver (recommended)

 If you don’t have the time, patience or computer skills to update your audio driver manually, you can do it automatically with Driver Easy.

 - Download and install Driver Easy.